 Is it tough to get sales on Kindle?
 Can I really succeed as a Kindle author?

 Selling books on Kindle has been pretty easy for me.
 It doesn’t mean it will be easy for you.
 If you read the Kindle Bible series though, I think you will see how doable it is for you if you’re willing to put in the hard work, effort, and energy to succeed.

 Like any real success in life, it takes work, determination, a burning desire, passion, knowledge, and skills, and a never-give-up attitude.
 If you’re lazy or just want to get rich quick, please don’t bother.

 If you’re someone with a real passion for writing, a message to share or a story to tell, then Kindle publishing could change your life forever, and I would encourage you to explore this route to help your readers with your great messages and/or stories.

 Will you promote / tag / like / share / read / review my book?

 No, sorry.
 First of all, I don’t believe in review swapping.
 This is where two authors decide to leave each other 5 star reviews so they can both sell more books.
 I believe it’s unethical and I take a strong stance against that in The Kindle Publishing Bible series.

 I get hundreds of requests like this a month and, although I want nothing more than to help my readers, I wouldn’t have any time to write or spend time with my family if I had to read all these books and help promote them.
-Instead, I’ve given you all the tools and resources in my books you need to get LEGITIMATE reviews ethically from readers and Top 1000 Amazon reviewers.
-I’ve also given you step-by-step marketing systems and solutions to promote your books ethically using KDP Select Free promotions to get massive exposure and much more.
+Instead, I’ve given you all the tools and resources in my books you need to get legitimate reviews ethically from readers and Top 1000 Amazon reviewers.
+I’ve also given you step-by-step marketing systems and solutions to promote your books ethically using KDP Select Free promotions to get exposure and word of mouth sales.